tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/math_monsters.md

 I sympathise with the frustration described by such monster-barrers.
 I also sympathize with the appeal of having a perfectly, platonically-defined mathematical object which flawlessely describes exactly what we want it to.
 Nevertheless, what I'm here to do is not actually to take the side of the monster-barrers, but rather to argue *for* the value of monsters and of their use being, in good faith, key to advancing our understanding of math.

+### Reframing the itch

+use vector spaces as an example... etc...

 Secretly, however, MONSTERS are actually our helpers.